 What’s linseed paint made from?

 Flax seed is pressed to make raw linseed oil, which is boiled to make it more durable and quick-drying.
-Only one thing is added, and that’s the powdered pigments – which are all entirely natural.
-That’s it: no solvents, binders or emulsifiers.
+We then add a small amount of drying agent and powdered pigments – which are all entirely natural.
+That’s it: no solvents, binders or synthetic emulsifiers.

 What’s the history of linseed oil paint?

-In Sweden and many other parts of Europe, there’s a long tradition of painting the interiors and exteriors of buildings with linseed oil paint.
+In Sweden, Denmark and many other parts of Europe, there’s a long tradition of painting the interiors and exteriors of buildings with linseed oil paint.
 Original coats of linseed paint have survived perfectly well on houses which are well over 500 years old.

 How does linseed paint work?